 If you have read the book before, leave a comment below and let me know what you got from it.

 This book review was written by Alistair Vigier, the CEO of ClearWay Law.
-Any opinions are his own and do not reflect the law firm or the family lawyers.
+Any opinions are his own and do not reflect the company.

 Decisions by Jim Treliving

-You can purchase the book on Amazon if you wish to read.
+You can purchase the book on Amazon if you wish to read it.

-Jim starts the book sharing his story as a 27-year-old RCMP officer in Prince George BC.
-He talks about how he accidently went to Boston Pizza after a police shift which started his life journey.
+Jim starts the book by sharing his story as a 27-year-old RCMP officer in Prince George BC.
+He talks about how he accidentally went to Boston Pizza after a police shift which started his life journey.